ipedrazas/k8s.uk/kubernetes/api-vs-kubectl.md

 So, let's see what these differences are!

-In order to create this test, I've spinned a new cluster in AWS.
+In order to create this test, I've spun a new cluster in AWS.
 To be able to make remote calls to the API server you either need the token or the user and password for the basic auth:

     root@ip-172-20-0-9:~# cat /srv/kubernetes/basic_auth.csv